Send a Pro Forma Invoice by Email

 Usage Notes

-For a pro forma invoice to be created from the project, the project must have the Customer, BillingRule, BillingPeriod, and NextBillingDate values specified, and must have the Active status.
+For a pro forma invoice to be created from a project, the project must have Customer, BillingRule, BillingPeriod, and NextBillingDate specified, and must have the Active status.
 Because of data validation in the project, NextBillingDate cannot be specified for a project with the In Planning status, and you cannot change the customer in a project with the Active status.
-Therefore, these settings can be specified only in multiple API calls.
+Therefore, these settings can be specified only in multiple API calls, as shown in the code examples below.